JoeZhao84/CryptoArbitrage/spreadArbitrage.md

 We observed options on Deribit Exchange have wider spread than other exchanges e.g., Bybit Exchange.

-##

-From the below chart of the market data, the short Box on call and put @19000 and @20000 is undervalued and arbitrage can be conducted.
+The below snapshot of market data is an example:

 Deribit: